-Sometimes monitoring your student online can feel like you’re being overprotective, but according to a recent statistic from GuardChild 43% of teens say they would change their online behavior if they knew that their parents were watching them.
-So, it’s important for parents to monitor their students’ online activity.
-The best way for parents to monitor kids online is to be on the social media platforms that they use and having regular discussions about their activity.
-If you need help learning how to navigate the apps that your student loves, visit our Parent App Guide page and learn how you can keep them safe on each specific platform.
+Sometimes, monitoring your student online can make you feel overprotective, but according to a recent statistic from GuardChild, 43% of teens say they would change their online behavior if they knew that their parents were watching them.
+Therefore, it’s important for parents to monitor their students’ online activity.
+The best way for parents to monitor kids online is to be on the social media platforms that they use and have regular discussions about their activity.
+If you need help navigating the apps that your student loves, visit our Parent App Guide page and learn how you can keep them safe on each specific platform.
 Once you’ve become familiar with the platforms that your teen is on, start monitoring their activity.

-If you’re wondering where to start, we asked 3 experts to share their best tips on how parents can monitor and interact with their teens on social media without feeling like they’re intruding.
+If you’re wondering where to start, check out the advice below.
+We asked 3 experts to share their best tips on how parents can monitor and interact with their teens on social media without feeling like an intruder.

 1. Using the same apps as your teens is the best way to learnAngela Roeber, Director of Communications at Project Harmony, @ProjectHarmony2

 You get a new phone for your teen, or your child asks to play Minecraft for the first time – what do you do?
-The first thing you want to do is to learn about the app or the website your kids want to use (or are already using)… What is it, how does it work and what are the risks?
+The first thing you want to do is learn about the app or the website your kids want to use (or are already using).
+What is it?
+How does it work?
+What are the risks?
 This can be done in several ways.

 Using the apps in question is the best way to learn.
 Parents need to get on the app/game/website that their student is using and use it too.
-This can give you an idea of what the app is used for and how your child or teen may use it.
+This can give you an idea of what the app does and how your child or teen may use it.
 It can also alert you to possible risks.
-But trying it out may not give you the whole picture, so there are a few other ways to learn about things your child wants to use.
+However, trying it out may not give you the whole picture, so there are a few other ways to learn about the online resources your child wants to use.

-Make sure your screen time rules apply to other people’s houses – and be clear with other parents about what your rules are.
-Also, it is very important to make sure that if your children encounter bullying, attempts at trafficking or sextortion, or inappropriate content, that they will not lose their device privileges if they report to you.
-It’s been found that when children think THEY will be punished for being cyberbullied or sextorted, they are much less likely to report.
+Make sure your screen time rules apply to other people’s houses and be clear with other parents about what your rules are.
+It’s also very important to make sure that if your children encounter bullying, attempts at trafficking or sextortion, or inappropriate content, they will not lose their device privileges if they report to you.
+It’s been found that when children think THEY will be punished for being cyberbullied or sextorted, they are much less likely to report the incident.

 Have regular, ongoing conversations about online safety – a one-time discussion is not enough.
-Talk to your kids about what they like to do online, what apps their friends are using, and what they are interested in online.
+Talk to your kids about what they like to do online and what apps their friends are using.
 This way you can address issues as they arise, rather than being surprised by them.

 Monitoring can look different for every family, every kid, and certainly every age group.
-Parents should consider keeping computers in a central location and requiring or encouraging media use in public spaces (like living rooms vs. bedrooms), different age levels may have different levels of monitoring.
-Essentially, to monitor kids online is to keep track of what your kids are doing online.
-That may mean reviewing the apps they download on their phone, or following them on Instagram, or even doing spot checks of their computers.
+Parents should consider keeping computers in a central location and requiring or encouraging media use in public spaces (like living rooms vs. bedrooms).
+Different age levels may have different levels of monitoring.
+Monitoring kids online helps keep track of their activities on a website, game, app, etc. That may mean reviewing the apps they download on their phone, following them on Instagram, or even doing spot checks of their computers.
 Sometimes, you may need to monitor more heavily than at other times.

 If you feel that you want to install in-depth monitoring on your family’s computer(s) or other devices, there are a lot of options out there.
-The following are some popular options that we’ve found consistently rated highly by experts.
-They include Phone Sheriff, ContentWatch’s Net Nanny 7, the Symantec Norton Family Premier, and Qustodio Parental Control (read SmartSocial’s review of each monitoring app on our Parent Control Software page).
-Note that these options are not perfect – each offer different options for what they monitor, how parents can set settings, and be alerted to issues.
-Keep in mind that even with these monitoring solutions, parents still need to stay on top of children’s online use and online safety still needs to be a part of your family’s regular discussions about safety.
+Some popular options that we’ve found consistently rated highly by experts include Phone Sheriff, ContentWatch’s Net Nanny 7, the Symantec Norton Family Premier, and Qustodio Parental Control (read SmartSocial’s review of each monitoring app on our Parent Control Software page).
+Note that these options are not perfect, each offer different levels of monitoring, such as how parents can control settings and be alerted to issues.
+Keep in mind that even with these monitoring solutions, parents still need to stay on top of children’s online use.
+Online safety should remain a part of your family’s regular discussions.

-One thing to keep in mind is if you create a social media or technology contract with your children – keep up your end of the bargain.
-Make sure to enforce things like: phones off by 10pm or no texting during dinner.
+If you create a social media or technology contract with your children, keep up your end of the bargain.
+Make sure to enforce things like phones off by 10pm or no texting during dinner.
 If you tell your children not to be on a certain app, you’ll want to check their phone to make sure they haven’t been on that app.
 In addition, it is important that you also follow the rules in order to lead by example.
-We all are guilty of telling our children that we shouldn’t have phones at the table during dinner but then answering a text as it pops up, or a work email.
-New research is showing the cell phone use by parents – particularly during times they are interacting with their children – can impair learning and behavior, so it is important to model behavior you want to see your children engage in yourself.
+We all are guilty of telling our children that we shouldn’t have phones at the table during dinner, but then we answer a text or work email as it pops up.
+New research is showing the cell phone use by parents – particularly during times they are interacting with their children – can impair learning and behavior.
+Therefore, it is important to model the behavior you want to see your children engage in.

 2. Work with your kids to develop a purpose on social mediaJosh Ochs, Author and Founder of Smart Social, @JoshOchs